oyvinddd/twitch-ios-sdk/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Twitch.svg?style=flat)](https://cocoapods.org/pods/Twitch)

 ## Information
 The Twitch iOS SDK is a modern, lightweight wrapper around the [official Twitch API](https://dev.twitch.tv/docs/api/).
 Its main purpose is to make your life easier when building apps that needs to integrate with the various Twitch services.

-Note that, although the SDK does support the older Twitch API (V5/Kraken), it has been deprectaed and will most likely be removed by Twitch in the near future.
+*Note!* Although the SDK does support [the older Twitch API](https://dev.twitch.tv/docs/v5) (V5/Kraken), this has been deprecated in favor of the new Helix API and will most likely be completely removed by Twitch in the near future.

 ## Installation
 Twitch is available through [CocoaPods](https://cocoapods.org).
 To install